Kidoz-SDK/KIDOZ_Android_SDK_Example-Android-Studio/README.md

 });
 ```

- - Your Main Activity should be now look similar to this:
+ - Your Main Activity should now look similar to this:

 > MainActivity.java